Behavioral Interview Questions and How to Answer Them

 Next steps

 Write down your 4–5 stories in STAR format, then practice saying them out loud.
 Time yourself and trim any rambling.
-Once they feel natural, run them through an AI coach or a friend and refine.
+Once they feel natural, run them through ClavePrep or a friend and refine.
 You'll walk into the interview ready to answer behavioral questions with confidence.